Igal Roodenko

-Igal Roodenko (February 8, 1917 – April 28, 1991) was an American civil rights activist, and pacifist.
+Igal Roodenko (February 8, 1917 – April 28, 1991) was an American civil rights activist, pacifist, and Zionist.

 A life of conscience

 Igal Roodenko was born on February 8, 1917, in New York City.
 His parents, Morris (Moishe) and Ida (Ita)(nee Gorodetsky) were from Zhitomir, near Kiev, in present day Ukraine.
 They fled persecution under the Russian Tsar, and emigrated to Palestine in 1914, leaving there soon after to escape the Turks drafting Roodenko's father into WW1.
 They arrived in New York City in 1916, rejoining many members of their family who'd arrived a short time earlier.
 Morris Roodenko started with a push-cart on the Lower East Side, and eventually had a small dry goods shop.

 Roodenko decided to become a vegetarian at a young age, and his entire family followed suit - mother, father, and younger sister.
 He was raised in a Zionist, Socialist, vegetarian home.
 He graduated from Townsend Harris High School in Manhattan, New York. where he was active in theater.
 He attended Cornell University from 1934 to 1938, where he received a degree in horticulture, with the intention of taking these skills to Palestine.
 However, at the university he became a pacifist and decided to stay in the United States: "aware of the conflict between my pacifism and my Zionism, and then ceased being a nationalist."

 Roodenko was a pacifist and a follower of Gandhi.
 It was Gandhi’s dramatic acts of civil disobedience that, at least in part, inspired the Journey of Reconciliation (see below) and - the rest of his life.
 He was a Conscientious Objector during WW2; he was very active in anti-Hitler activities before the United States joined the war, but did not believe in conscription, so he ended up in federal prison for 20 months.
 Early in the war, he was sent to a camp in Montezuma County, Colorado to perform Civilian Public Service in lieu of military service.
 Roodenko's principles led him to refuse to work, which in turn led to his arrest, conviction, and imprisonment at the Federal Correctional Institution, Sandstone.
 He sued the United States government, challenging the constitutionality of the Selective Training and Service Act of 1940.
 On December 22, 1944, the United States Court of Appeals for the Tenth Circuit found against Roodenko, and the United States Supreme Court denied a writ of certiorari on March 26, 1945.
 He and conscientious objectors in six other federal prisons began a hunger strike on May 11, 1946, to draw attention to the plight of war resistors.
 Roodenko was not released from prison until January 1947.